logo

 const states = graph.getElementState('node1');

-console.log(states); // Example: ['selected', 'highlight']
+console.log(states); // For example: ['selected', 'highlight']

 const selectedNodes = graph.getElementDataByState('node', 'selected');